 The most romantic rooms for honeymoon couples also have a nook to cuddle up on together.
 And if it's under a window where you can look out and dream together, that's even better.

 Look Before You Leap

 Should a honeymoon suite contain a TV and offer wi-fi?
 Some properties deliberately seal couples off from the world because they a) believe that's what guests want and b) it saves the owners money.
-Unless you think you need a news blackout to focus on one another while you are away, you may be happiest avoiding such a place.
+Unless you think a news blackout is the only way you will be able to focus on one another while you are away, you may be happiest avoiding such a place.

 As one descends the lodgings food chain, honeymoon accommodations tend to get cheesier and cheesier: Creaky white wicker furniture.
 Fussy bed coverings.
 Priscilla curtains.
 Fluffy rugs.
 Dusty lace.
 Walls you wouldn't want to inspect with a black light.
 Bathtubs shaped like anything but bathtubs.
 And worst of all, a bed that sags in the middle.